dorian-grst/nuit-de-l-info-2021/README.md

 ## La nuit de l'info 📂

-> Partie HTML/CSS/JS
+> HTML/CSS/JS Section

-Durant l'événement : "La nuit de l'info" 2021, j'ai codé ce site pour "Les Sauveteurs du Dunkerquois" avec l'aide de deux autres personnes.
+During the "La nuit de l'info" event 2021, I coded this website for "Les Sauveteurs du Dunkerquois" with the help of two other people.
-Le site dispose d'un mode sombre et d'une possibilité de changement de langue.
+The site has a dark mode and a language switching feature.